 Depending on the type of emulsifying wax, it may take a day or so for your lotion to thicken in the bottle.
 Otherwise, your after sun lotion is ready to use immediately.
 I like to leave it in the fridge for a few days, just to make sure it doesn’t separate (this is a good habit if you sell your lotions or gift them regularly).

 So there we have it, an absolutely amazing after sun lotion that will moisturize and care for sunburned skin.
 This will help speed up the healing process and get your skin feeling soft and beautiful again.

 - Keep in mind that this is NOT the same thing as a sunscreen.
 This will NOT prevent you from getting sunburned, but simply a treatment for skin that has been exposed to any amount of UV light (particularly excessive exposure leading to sunburns).
 In fact, if you head out into the sun straight after using this, you will probably make things much worse.

 - Always use a good sunscreen when leaving the house on a sunny day, no matter the time of year.
 Protection is always better than a fix.
 Apply this lotion after you have come inside and keep out of the sun until all the oils have been absorbed into the skin.

 - You don’t have to have a burn to make use of this lovely after sun lotion.
 I find even when applying adequate sunscreen and preventing sunburn, my skin can sometimes feel a bit dry or tired after a day in the sun.
 This is the perfect lotion to restore life to your skin after a fun day at the beach!

 - This lotion will last around 6 months.
-Obviously the sunnier seasons can come and go in that time, so if I have some left over after summer, I use it to reduce the appearance of scar tissue or simply as a daily moisturizer when I run out of my usual.
+Obviously, the sunnier seasons can come and go in that time, so if I have some left over after summer, I use it to reduce the appearance of scar tissue or simply as a daily face cream when I run out of my usual.
 It’s wonderfully versatile!